ToddKranenburg/Classroom-Assistant/README.md

 # Class Summary App

-A web app that records classroom audio, transcribes it using OpenAI Whisper, and generates a summary using GPT for students who were absent.
+A web app that records classroom audio, transcribes it using OpenAI Whisper, provides a breakdown of how time was spent, and generates a summary using GPT for students who were absent.

 ![My cat](./public/Preview%20-%207:25:25.png)